bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Not convincing.md

 3. Look for cases where one side misrepresents the claims of the other side.
 This is a real red-flag.
 4. Choose one particular narrow claim and try to verify that.
 I do this with political cases, where each side may quote some data on their side as a small part of a larger argument.
 I can look up that data and see which side is better representing it.
 If one side is distorting or misleading their conclusions from this data, it is more likely they are doing it in other cases.

+I plan on writing a follow-up to this post framing the fine-tuning argument probabilistically but this post serves as an introduction to my perspective on this problem.